Reads seeks injunction against Goodman family company over access to premises

 O’Flaherty’s (Nassau St) Limited, trading as Reads, wants the orders against Setanta Centre Unlimited Company, owner of an office building on Nassau Street.

-It claims the defendant intends to erect hoarding across that temporary access, rendering the Reads premises completely inaccessible.

-O’Flaherty’s claim its business will be destroyed if the defendant is permitted to erect hoarding making the premises completely inaccessible to customers.
+O’Flaherty’s claims its business will be destroyed if the defendant is permitted to erect hoarding making the premises completely inaccessible to customers.

 The defendant, which is owned and controlled by the family of businessman Larry Goodman, denies the claims and opposes the application.